 Rick's Tuning Tips

-modifications to tune and set up right without
+most difficult modifications to tune and set up right without

 the calibrated size of the hole.
 Depending on the type of jet,

 they regulate the amount of fuel or air passing through the

 it until you try different jet settings to see if you can get it

 to run stronger throughout the rpm range.
 There are a number of

 Most Toyota carburetor vehicles are deprived of their peak performance because of the heavily smog-choked carburetors they came with.
 There are a number of carburetor choices to go with for these motors.
 Downdraft-style carburetors are configured like the original stock setup, sitting upright on top of a manifold that flows the mixture into the intake ports at about a ninety-degree turning angle from the carburetor.